Annolu/Ricettario/src/pages/pasta-alla-carbonara/index.md

 - 2 egg yolks
 - 1 whole egg
-- at least 120gr of guanciale (in alternative you can use good pancetta
+- at least 120gr of guanciale (in alternative you can use good pancetta)
-- at least 2-3 spoonfuls of Pecorino
+- at least 2-3 spoonfuls of freshly grated Pecorino Romano cheese
-Romano cheese
 - a good pinch of freshly ground black pepper